Johannes Kepler University Linz

 The Johannes Kepler University Linz (German: Johannes Kepler Universität Linz, short: JKU) is a public university in Austria.
 It is located in Linz, the capital of Upper Austria.
 It offers bachelor's, master's, diploma and doctoral degrees in business, engineering, law, science, social sciences and medicine.

-Today, about 24,000 students study at the park campus in the northeast of Linz, with one out of nine students being from abroad.
+As of 2026, the university reports it has about 27,000 students at the park campus in the northeast of Linz, with one out of nine students being from abroad.
 The university was the first in Austria to introduce an electronic student ID in 1998.

 The university is the home of the Johann Radon Institute for Computational and Applied Mathematics (RICAM) of the Austrian Academy of Sciences.

 History

 The JKU was established as the "College of Social Sciences, Economics and Business" (Hochschule für Sozial- und Wirtschaftswissenschaften) in 1966.
 The Faculty of Sciences and Engineering was established three years later and in 1975, the college was awarded university status and the Faculty of Law was integrated on campus.
 The university was named in honor of astronomer Johannes Kepler (1571–1630) who wrote his magnum opus harmonices mundi ("The Harmony of the world") in Linz during the early 17th century and taught mathematics at a school for the landed gentry (Adelichen Landt-Schuelen) near Linz.
 At present, the campus added the "JKU Science Park", additional buildings for science and engineering institutes.
-In 2019 many new buildings are being built.
+As of 2019 many new buildings were being built.
+The university reported it had 27,000 students as of April 2026.